Informfully/Documentation/docs/source/recommendations.rst

   The `Recommenders Pipeline <https://informfully.readthedocs.io/en/latest/recommenders.html>`_ provides an overview of all components.
   And you can look at the `Tutorial Notebook <https://github.com/Informfully/Experiments/tree/main/experiments/tutorial>`_ for hands-on examples of everything outlined here.

-Informfully uses a JSON Recommendation Exchange Format (JREX) to visualize iteem recommendations.
+Informfully uses a JSON Recommendation Exchange Format (JREX) to visualize item recommendations.
-JREX allows you to add recommendations for any user containing any item that is your document collection.
+JREX allows you to add recommendations for any user containing any item that is in your document collection.
 It allows for specifying the following properties of the recommendation list:

 ..